 You can’t visit Buenos Aires without immersing yourself in the rich culture the Teatro Colón has to offer.
 This impressive seven-story building is one of the city’s most prominent landmarks and is a world-class venue for opera, ballet and classical music with some of the best acoustics you will find.
 Sitting on an entire city block, the Colón can seat 2500 spectators and provide standing room for a further 500.
 Backstage tours run frequently and are definitely worthwhile.

-Back in the centre of the city, you also can’t miss shopping at my favourite tack shop Arandu where you can pick up brilliant Argentinean tack and my all time favourite riding pants Bombachas!
-Don’t forget to get yourself a poncho which will serve two purposes – an all-weather riding coat and a keepsake for your travels.
+Back in the centre of the city, you also can’t miss shopping at my favourite tack shop, Arandu, where you can pick up brilliant Argentinean tack and my all-time favourite riding pants, Bombachas!
+Don’t forget to get yourself a poncho, which will serve two purposes – an all-weather riding coat and a keepsake for your travels.

-In a land that has perfected grilling those wonderfully tasty sides of beef, Buenos Aires is known for its carnivorous pleasures.
+In a land that has perfected grilling wonderfully tasty cuts of beef, Buenos Aires is known for its carnivorous pleasures.
 Parrillas (steakhouses) sit on practically every street corner and offer up numerous cuts.
-Your best bet for steak with local character is in San Telmo neighbourhood.
+Your best bet for steak with local character is in the San Telmo neighbourhood.
 Don’t forget to pair it with a glass of outstanding Argentine Malbec – the perfect accompaniment!
 Here are a few other places to try:

 A wildly popular Armenian restaurant in the trendy neighbourhood of Palermo, it’s cheap, the servings are abundant and the food is simply wonderful!
 We recommend bucking the Buenos Aires tradition and arriving nice and early so you don’t have to wait for a table.
-The idea is to order a number of dishes to share – a good introductory combination is hommus, marinated eggplant, stuffed pear leaves, fellafel and kefte (spiced meat rolls), but there are plenty to choose from so mix and match to your tastes.
+The idea is to order a number of dishes to share – a good introductory combination is hommus, marinated eggplant, stuffed pear leaves, felafel and kefte (spiced meat rolls), but there are plenty to choose from, so mix and match to your tastes.

 Your best bet at finding a good and affordable place to stay is Buenos Aires is to jump on Airbnb and look for a room in the neighbourhoods of Recoleta or Palermo – safe but close to the action!
 If you haven’t used Airbnb before, never fear, it is brilliant!
-Just make sure you read the reviews (there needs to be at least three) before you book.
+Just make sure you read the reviews (there need to be at least three) before you book.
 You will be an Airbnb convert by the end of your trip!

 The Poetry Building in Recoleta also comes highly recommended from a fellow globetrotter.